-ACHP 105 REFRIGERATION SYSTEM DESIGN Spring, 2 credit hours
+ACHP 105 REFRIGERATION SYSTEM DESIGN

 The refrigeration system and its components are studied in detail.
 Components are sized and selected to meet application requirements and then system equilibrium is determined.
 Two hours lecture per week.
 Prerequisite: Refrigeration and Air Conditioning Services I (ACHP 103); Corequisite: Refrigeration and Air Conditioning Services II (ACHP 104) or permission of instructor.